Shaganappi Trail North Corridor and HOV Study

 The Shaganappi Trail Corridor Study included extensive public engagement through every stage of the project and adhered to The City's engage!
 Policy.

-Each phase of engagement included multiple engagement opportunities for stakeholders, homeowners and members of the general public.
+Each phase of engagement included multiple engagement opportunities for interested parties, homeowners and members of the general public.
 Feedback provided during each engagement phase was incorporated into concepts and directly influenced the refinement of five original concepts down to the recommended plan.
-Where feedback was not incorporated into the decision-making process, the project team reported back to stakeholders and citizens the reasons why feedback could not be included.
+Where feedback was not incorporated into the decision-making process, the project team reported back to community members and citizens the reasons why feedback could not be included.

 Public Open House - May 1, 2014